l16cn/l16cn.github.io/_pages/about.md

   - /about.html
 ---

 _Created: 2014-03-06.
-Modified: 2023-09-02_
+Modified: 2024-01-04_

 ### Formal bio

-Yu Luo is an investigator and core modeler in the Biopharm Drug Substance Development Department at GSK.
+Yu Luo is a Principal Investigator and core modeler in the Biopharmaceutical Drug Substance Development (BDSD) Department at GSK.
 He leads a matrix PAT team to deploy Raman technology to support development and industrialization at pilot and commercial scales.
-He also routinely uses process systems engineering and data science skills to enhance the productivity of multiple assets.
+He also routinely uses process systems engineering and data science skills to control and enhance the productivity of multiple assets.
 Yu joined GSK in 2021.
 Prior to that, Yu earned his Ph.D. in Chemical Engineering at Columbia University and worked as a postdoc at the University of Delaware, specializing in model-based control of biological and multi-agent processes.

 ### News